AzeemIdrisi/QR-Attendance-System/README.md

 ## Overview

 The QR Code Attendance System is an efficient and user-friendly tool for tracking attendance using QR codes.
 It utilizes HTML, CSS, and Flask to create a web-based interface for marking attendance.
-This system is designed to work seamlessly when devices are connected to the same local host.
+This system is designed to work seamlessly when devices are connected to the __Same College Local Network__.

 ## Features